 Status in Nova Scotia

-list this species' status as Red: At risk or maybe at risk.
+Uncommon and very local.
 There are historical records from Mount Uniacke and Cape Breton; recent records are from Cumberland, Guysborough and Richmond counties.
+The Maritimes Butterfly Atlas

 Mid-May to late June.

 Similar Species in Nova Scotia

 This species has a two-year life-cycle: the larva passes its first winter as a first or second instar, and its second winter as a fourth or fifth instar.

 It has been found in successive years in a Guysborough County bog (2011 and 2012), so these might almost be considered two independent populations of one species living in the same place at the same time.

 This species was recently split from the Jutta Arctic, Oeneis jutta.
 The Jutta Arctic is now considered to be the Eurasian population, while Balder's Arctic is the North American species.